-- a) 'loss of frame synchronization'-the delivery of frames has been interrupted because the frame synchronization process is not able to synchronize to the stream of frames from the space link: - 1) the notification shall be invoked once if the frame synchronizer transitioned from 'in-lock' to 'out-of-lock' at least once during the lock status observation period that the provider applies for lock status monitoring; the length of the lock status observation period applied by the provider shall be documented; - 2) the provider shall minimize the latency from the time the loss of frame synchronization event occurs until the notification is invoked; - 3) there shall be no explicit notification when the frame synchronizer transitions from 'out-of-lock' to 'in-lock'; rather, the next invocation of RCF-TRANSFER-DATA shall implicitly indicate the occurrence of that event; - 4) loss of frame synchronization notifications shall not be invoked in the offline delivery mode; - NOTE Because this notification refers to processing of frames from the space link, it may or may not indicate that frames were lost on the master channel or virtual channel being provided by this instance of service. - b) 'production status change'-the status of RCF production has changed: - 1) the notification shall be invoked when the RCF production status changes; - 2) the production status shall be 'running', 'halted', or 'interrupted' (see 3.7.2.4); - 3) production status change notifications shall not be invoked in the offline delivery mode: - c) 'data discarded due to excessive backlog'-some data was discarded by the RCF service provider, either because of timeliness considerations (timely online mode) or because of online frame buffer overflow (complete online mode): - 1) if data are discarded two or more times in a row without a successful intervening delivery of frames to the user, no more than one data discarded notification shall be delivered to the user: - 2) data discarded notifications shall not be invoked in the offline delivery mode; - d) 'end of data'-the provider has no more data to send.

-NOTE - The 'end of data' notification is invoked in all delivery modes.
-For example, for an online service instance, the space link session has ended, and there are no more frames to be delivered; or, regardsless of the delivery mode, all available frames between the specified start and stop times (see 3.4) have been delivered.
+- a) 'loss of frame synchronization'-the delivery of frames has been interrupted because the frame synchronization process is not able to synchronize to the stream of frames from the space link: - 1) the notification shall be invoked once if the frame synchronizer transitioned from 'in-lock' to 'out-of-lock' at least once during the lock status observation period that the provider applies for lock status monitoring; the length of the lock status observation period applied by the provider shall be documented; - 2) the provider shall minimize the latency from the time the loss of frame synchronization event occurs until the notification is invoked; - 3) there shall be no explicit notification when the frame synchronizer transitions from 'out-of-lock' to 'in-lock'; rather, the next invocation of RAF-TRANSFER-DATA shall implicitly indicate the occurrence of that event; - 4) loss of frame synchronization notifications shall not be invoked in the offline delivery mode; - b) 'production status change'-the status of RAF production has changed: - 1) the notification shall be invoked when the RAF production status changes; - 2) the production status shall be 'running', 'halted', or 'interrupted' (see 3.7.2.4); - production status change notifications shall not be invoked in the offline delivery mode; - c) 'data discarded due to excessive backlog'-some data was discarded by the RAF service provider, either because of timeliness considerations (timely online mode) or because of online frame buffer overflow (complete online mode): - 1) if data are discarded two or more times in a row without a successful intervening delivery of frames to the user, no more than one data discarded notification shall be delivered to the user: - 2) data discarded notifications shall not be invoked in the offline delivery mode; - d) 'end of data'-the provider has no more data to send. - NOTE The 'end of data' notification is invoked in all delivery modes.
+For example, for an online service instance, the space link session has ended, and there are no more frames to be delivered; or, regardless of the delivery mode, all available frames between the specified start and stop times (see 3.4) have been delivered).